LOT Network: Underlying agreement

 LOT members agree to mutual non-aggression pact in which they pledge that none of their patents will ever be used by a patent troll to sue another member; however, members can still sell patents and sue other members.
 Cross-licensing of LOT member patents is subject to certain "triggering" events.
 A triggering event takes place when a patent passes to a PAE, including scenarios in which a LOT company becomes a PAE or is absorbed by a PAE.
 After the triggering event, the specific patents involved in the event are automatically cross-licensed to all LOT companies, blocking any potential legal action by a PAE.
 By pooling their patents, member companies provide immunity to one another and deter potential lawsuits from patent trolls.
 The group also benefits from a network effect: the more members that join, the more attractive membership becomes for other companies.

 LOT members pay an annual fee for network membership.
 The annual fee depends on company revenues, but ranges from $1,500 to $20,000 per year (about the price of a single patent application).
 On September 1, 2016 LOT announced that it would waive annual membership fees until March 1, 2017 for companies with less than $5 million in annual revenues.
 This fee structure facilitates membership for startups and smaller companies, which are also targeted by PAEs.
 Over half of companies sued by PAEs make less than $10 million in revenue.
 In the event that a larger LOT member acquires a smaller member, the acquired company can pass on its patent license rights to its acquirer.

+Activities

+In 2022, LOT Network partnered with a group called ADAPT (an acronym for "Advancing Diversity Across Patent Teams"), founded by leaders from Amazon, Cruise, Google, Disney, Meta, and Microsoft, to advance diversity and representation within the IP community.
+The company also founded an initiative to create greater transparency among 5G patent holders.